digitalocean/csi-digitalocean/README.md

 ---
 **Note:**

 Since version 2, the CSI plugin support v1beta1 Volume Snapshots only.
 Support for the v1alpha1 has been dropped.

-Users that intend to migrate need to remove all v1alpha1 Volume Snapshot CRDs before installing the v1beta1 CRDs.
+Users that want to migrate their v1alpha1 Volume Snapshots into a v1beta1 cluster can leverage [this migration tool](/cmd/migrate-snapshots).
+(For DOKS customers, the migration will be applied automatically during cluster upgrades.)

 ---